visualive/va-excerpt-from-content/readme.md

 * Is the number of characters set in the "excerpt_length" filter.
 * "Continue reading" setting in the "excerpt_more" filter.
-* If there is "<!--more-->" does not create an excerpt.
+* If there is "&lt;!--more--&gt;" does not create an excerpt.
 * remove the html and "va_excerpt_from_content_strip_all_tags" filter to true.

 ```